 Studio Theatre commissioned seven Black artists who have appeared on its stages to create artistic responses to their experience at the Commitment March on Washington, August 28, 2020.
-In the following personal messages, they each share their immediate reactions.
-Their video responses will appear here as they are released.
+In these personal messages, they each share their immediate reactions followed by their video responses.

 Jelani Alladin (last seen at Studio Theatre in Choir Boy): What does this March mean to me at this moment in America?
 This March, this moment, is of the highest of stakes: life or death!
 How many more lives will be taken at the hands of racism, bigotry, and inequality before we wake up and make LASTING CHANGE AND GUARANTEE EQUAL JUSTICE.
 We are in a moment when all that our ancestors have worked for is at risk of being erased.
 I will not just sit back and let their struggles, their assassinations, their murders, their injustices, be in vain.
 We are on the precipice of realizing the American promise, that every man is equal.
 I must show up, stand up, and do the work.
 We must pass the John Lewis Act, the George Floyd act, and VOTE BIDEN/ HARRIS, and mend the great divide of this nation.
 BLACK PEOPLE DESERVE TO LIVE.
 BLACK LIVES MATTER AND WE WILL MAKE AMERICA GREAT FOR THE VERY FIRST TIME.